- Home

 Weight: 30

-Few cafes cater specifically to digital nomads; power outlets and comfortable seating are limited.
+Few cafes cater specifically to digital nomads or remote workers.

 π Digital Nomad Popularity